Property ID : 12596

 Negative Gearing Tax Simulator

-- Apartment Configuation: 1 bedroom + 1 bathroom + security underground car space with storage - also available in 2 bedrooms and 3 bedrooms
+- Apartment Configuation: 2 bedroom + 2 bathroom + security underground car space with storage

 - Kitchen Area: Chrome tapware, Silver mirror splashbacks, Stone benchtops and Bosch stainless steel kitchen appliances